 Carmen's 'Habanera' is her opening number, and it's designed to give the audience a snapshot of her character and personality.
 The lyrics revolve around the idea of free love, unrestrained by the confines of marriage: 'Love is a rebellious bird that none can tame.
 And one who calls it calls in vain...'

 Historians have described Carmen as one of the first verismo operas.
 Verismo was an attempt by composers to present a realistic view of lower class society in everyday life.
-As a movement, verismo did not become popular until the 1890s, and so in that respect, Bizet's opera was about 15 years before its time.
-This might account for the fact that the premiere was not well received.
+As a movement, verismo did not become popular until the 1890s, so in that respect, Bizet's opera was about 15 years before its time.
+This may be why the premiere was received poorly.
 By the third act, the audience was no longer applauding between scenes, and the mood in the house was described as 'glacial.'
 The conservative audience was appalled by the immorality of the characters and the fact that the heroine was the most immoral of all.
 Critics did not respond favorably either, complaining not only of the subject matter, but also describing the music as 'tiresome' and 'obscure.'

 Carmen was written by composer Georges Bizet, based on a book by Prosper Mérimée.
-The opera premiered in Paris in 1875.
-The title character is a gypsy who entices the soldier, José, away from his girlfriend, only to leave him for the dashing bullfighter Escamillo.
+The opera premiered in Paris, in 1875.
+The title character is a gypsy who entices the soldier José away from his girlfriend, only to leave him for the dashing bullfighter Escamillo.
 At the end of the opera, José kills Carmen in a jealous rage.
-The opera was initially unsuccessful, perhaps due to the stark verismo or 'realism' exemplified in the portrayal of lower-class and somewhat scandalous characters.
-Among the opera's most popular musical numbers is Carmen's Habanera, which is based on a Cuban dance form and features a now-famous descending chromatic scale in the opening melody.
+The opera was initially unsuccessful, perhaps due to the stark verismo, or realistic portrayal of lower class and scandalous characters.
+Among the opera's most popular musical numbers is Carmen's 'Habanera', which is based on a Cuban dance form and features a now-famous descending chromatic scale in the opening melody.

 To unlock this lesson you must be a Study.com Member.